Horizontal-org/Tella-website/docs/Connections/index.md

 In addition to keeping their data protected within the app, users can use **Connections** to securely share data with others.
 Depending on the type of connection, some possible use cases include:
 - Volunteers or activists on the ground submitting forms directly to their organization from Tella.
 - A group of people connecting to a drive, cloud, or shared space to send files.
-- A group of activists sharing encrypted data with each other Tella users during an internet shutdown.
+- A group of journalists sharing encrypted data with each other during an internet shutdown.
 - An individual backing up selected files to their personal computer.